-The merchant was so afflicted at

-the thoughts of losing his daughter, that he had quite forgot the chest full of gold; but at night, when he retired to rest, no sooner had he shut his chamber-door, than, to his great astonishment, he found it by his bedside; he was determined, however, not to tell his children that he was grown rich, because they would have wanted to return to town, and he was resolved not to leave the country; but he trusted Beauty with the secret: who informed him, that two gentlemen came in his absence, and courted her sisters; she begged her father to consent to their marriage, and give them fortunes; for she was so good, that she loved them, and forgave them heartily all their ill-usage.
-These wicked creatures rubbed their eyes with an onion, to force some tears when they parted with their sister; but her brothers were really concerned.
+The merchant was so afflicted at the thoughts of losing his daughter, that he had quite forgot the chest full of gold; but at night, when he retired to rest, no sooner had he shut his chamberdoor, than, to his great astonishment, he found it by his bed-side.
+He was determined, however, not to tell his children that he was grown rich, because they would have wanted to return to town, and he was resolved not to leave the country: but he entrusted Beauty with the secret, at the same time enquiring how her sisters had passed their time during his absence.

+She informed him, among other things, that two gentlemen had frequently visited, and courted them; and she begged her father to consent to their marriage, and give them fortunes; for she was so good, that she loved them, and forgave them heartily all their ill usage.

+These wicked creatures rubbed their eyes with an onion, to force some tears, when they parted with their sister; but her brothers were really concerned.
 Beauty was the only one who did not shed tears at parting, because she would not increase their uneasiness.

-The horse took the direct road to the palace; and towards evening they perceived it illuminated as at first: the horse went of himself into the stable, and the good man and his daughter came into the great hall, where they found a table splendidly served up, and two covers.
-The merchant had no heart to eat; but Beauty endeavoured to appear cheerful, sat down to table, and helped him.
-Afterwards, thought she to herself, "Beast surely has a mind to fatten me before he eats me, since he provides such a plentiful entertainment."
-When they had supped, they heard a great noise, and the merchant, all in tears, bid his poor child farewell, for he thought Beast was coming.
-Beauty was sadly terrified at his horrid form, but she took courage as well as she could, and the monster having asked her if she came willingly; "y-e-s," said she, trembling.
-"You are very good, and I am greatly obliged to you; honest man, go your ways to-morrow morning, but never think of returning here again.
+The horse took the direct road to the palace, and towards evening they perceived it illuminated as at first.
+The horse went of himself into the stable, and the good man and his daughter came into the great hall, where they found a table splendidly served up, and two covers.

+The merchant had no heart to eat, but Beauty, endeavouring to appear cheerful, sat down to table, and helped him.
+Afterwards, she thought to herself, "Surely Beast has a mind to fatten me before he eats me, since he provides such a plentiful entertainment."

+When they had supped, they heard a great noise; and the merchant, all in tears, hade his poor child farewell, for he thought Beast was coming.

+Beauty was sadly terrified at his horrid form, but she took courage as well as she could, and the monster having asked her if she came willingly?
+"Y-e-s," said she, trembling.

+"You are very good; and I am greatly obliged to you.
+Honest man, go your ways to-morrow morning; but never think of coming here again.
 Farewell, Beauty."

 "Farewell, Beast," answered she; and immediately the monster withdrew.

-"Oh, daughter, (said the merchant, embracing Beauty,) I am almost frightened to death; believe me, you had better go back, and let me stay here."
-"No, father, (said Beauty, in a resolute tone,) you shall set out to-morrow morning, and leave me to the care and protection of Providence."
-They went to bed, and thought they should not close their eyes all night; but scarce were they laid down, than they fell fast asleep; and Beauty dreamed, a fine lady came, and said to her, "I am content, Beauty, with your good will; this good action of yours, in giving up your own life to save your father's, shall not go unrewarded."
-Beauty waked, and told her father her dream, and though it helped to comfort him a little, yet he could not help crying bitterly, when he took leave of his dear child.
+"Oh, daughter," said the merchant, embracing Beauty, "I am almost frightened to death: believe me, you had better go back, and let me stay here."

+"No, father," said Beauty in a resolute tone, "you shall set out to-morrow morning, and leave me to the care and protection of Providence,"

+They went to bed, and thought they should not close their eyes all night; but scarcely were they laid down, than they fell fast asleep, and Beauty dreamed a fine lady came and said to her, "I am content, Beauty, with your good-will; this good action of yours, in giving up your own life to save your father's, shall not go unrewarded."
+Beauty waked, and told her father her dream; and though it helped to comfort him a little, yet he could not help crying bitterly when he took leave of his dear child.

-As soon as he was gone, Beauty sat down in the great hall, and fell a crying likewise; but as she was mistress of a great deal of resolution, she recommended herself to God, and resolved not to be uneasy the little time she had to live; for she firmly believed Beast would eat her up that night.
+As soon as he was gone, Beauty sat down in the great hall, and fell a crying likewise: but as she was mistress of a great deal of resolution, she recommended herself to God, and resolved not to be uneasy the little time she had to live; for she firmly believed Beast would eat her up that night.